 This is a go-to for homeowners looking to make repairs or improvements to their existing homes, but there are some downsides to consider.

-For one, the interest rate is adjustable, tied to the prime rate, which was risen quite a bit recently.
+For one, the interest rate is adjustable, tied to the prime rate, which is fairly low at the moment but expected to rise over time.

-The other issue is that HELOC interest rates are typically higher than first mortgage rates.
+The other issue is that HELOC interest rates are typically higher than first mortgage rates, especially right now.
 So it’s not the cheapest way to borrow.

 You also have to apply for one and while not as tough as a traditional mortgage, it won’t be nearly as easy as getting approved for a credit card.